Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Formulation

-where $\eta$ is the intrinsic quantum efficiency (number of electron-hole pairs generated by each absorbed photon), $\Phi(\mathbf{r},t)$ is the photon flux per unit volume, $P^{\mathrm{abs}}(\mathbf{r},t)$ is the absorbed power density of optical waves, $E^{\mathrm{ph}}=h\nu$ is the photon energy, $h$ is the Planck constant, and $\nu$ is the frequency of the optical wave.
-According to the photoelectric effect, $\nu$ must be high enough such that $E^{\mathrm{ph}}$ is large enough to excite electrons, e.g., usually $E^{\mathrm{ph}}$ should be larger than the bandgap energy $E^{\mathrm{g}}$ in direct bandgap semiconductors~\cite{photonics2019, Chuang2012, Piprek2018}.
+Here, $\eta $ is the intrinsic quantum efficiency, i.e., the number of electron-hole pairs generated for every absorbed photon, ${P^{{\mathrm{abs}}}}({\bf{r}},t)$ is the absorbed power density of the optical field, ${E^{{\mathrm{ph}}}} = h\nu $ is the photon energy, $h$ is the Planck constant, and $\nu $ is the frequency.
+Note that, $\nu $ must be high enough so that ${E^{{\mathrm{ph}}}}$ can excite electrons (e.g., usually, ${E^{{\mathrm{ph}}}}$ should be larger than the bandgap energy in direct-bandgap semiconductors)~\cite{photonics2019, Chuang2012, Piprek2018}.